 The Summer Reading Program is an eight-week program designed to encourage children to read for fun during the summer months.
 Children choose a club based on their age and reading level, and receive grab bags with surprises for every 10 books they read.
 Special story times and events are also planned, including an ice cream party at the end of the program.
 This program is co-sponsored by the Friends of the El Segundo Public Library, Inc.

 Toys are available for check-out during special Toy Loan times listed on the monthly calendar.
 A variety of puzzles, games, preschool toys, and dolls are available.
 Toys for children with special needs are also available.

 Most materials are loaned for a period of three weeks.
-Videos, DVD's, and Blu-rays are loaned for three days with a $1.50 per video charge.
-Video proceeds go back into an account to purchase new videos.
+Videos, DVD's, and Blu-rays are loaned for seven days.
 For more circulation rules and guidelines, inquire at the Circulation Desk, (310) 524-2722.

-A fine of 20 cents per day is charged for materials kept beyond the due date.
-Special materials such as reference books, videos and best-sellers have different rates.
-When materials are lost, the borrower pays the retail or replacement cost of the item plus a processing fee of $5.15.
+A fine of $0.25 cents per day is charged for materials kept beyond the due date.
+Special materials such as reference books and videos have different rates.
+When materials are lost, the borrower pays the retail or replacement cost of the item plus a processing fee of $10.00.